+Access to the residence halls is restricted to residents, their approved guests, and other approved members of the University community.
 All visitors must be escorted by their host while in the buildings.
 Residents and guests must be able to provide identification if asked by a University official, including but not limited to, the Resident Assistant (RA).
 It is up to each resident to take a responsible role in maintaining building security.
 If you see anyone tampering with doors, please contact the RA, Community Office, or University Police Department immediately.
 Propping doors or modifying door closers or hardware is prohibited.
 Students are always advised to secure their rooms.

-Due to the different design of the campus residential facilities there are some differences in how and when the buildings are secured.
+Due to the different designs of the campus residential facilities, there are some differences in how and when the buildings are secured.

 Epsilon 1 & 2 - Access to rooms is through interior hallways.
-Front center doors are unlocked Monday through Friday from 8 a.m. until 5 p.m.
-All exterior side and back doors always remain locked.
+All exterior front, back, and side doors remain locked 24 hours a day, with the exception of special events, and require a programmed card to access them.
 Side doors are accessible by card swipe.
 Card access issues should be directed to Housing Facilities at (251) 460-7655.

 Stokes Hall, Azalea Hall, & Camellia Hall - Access to rooms is through interior hallways.
-Exterior doors are unlocked Monday through Friday from 8 a.m. until 5 p.m.
-The building is locked the rest of the time and requires a programmed card to access it.
+All exterior front, back, and side doors remain locked 24 hours a day with the exception of special events and require a programmed card to access it.
 Card access issues should be directed to Housing & Facilities at (251) 460-7655.

-Greek Houses - Have several entrances and exits which are always locked and require a key or security code to access.
+Greek Houses - Have several entrances and exits that are always locked and require a key or security code to access with the exception of special events.

 All Other Residence Halls - Are designed with individual exterior entrances to each room/suite.
+Individual entrances to each room/suite are locked and require a key.
 Students are responsible for securing their individual rooms.

 Residence Facility: Phone Number:

+Beta/Gamma (251) 460-6465

-Deltas 2-5 (251) 460-6315
+Deltas 3-5 (251) 460-6315

+Epsilon 1-2 & Delta 6 (251) 460-7870

 Greek Houses (251) 460-7759

+Azalea Hall (251) 460-7926

 Stokes Hall (251) 460-7921

 Camellia Hall (251) 460-7943